-Current policy does not provide the separate standards and procedures for processing a total and permanent disability loan discharge request for a borrower who had been determined by the U.S. Department of Veteran Affairs (VA) to be unemployable due to a service-connected condition.
+Current policy does not state the separate standards and procedures for processing total and permanent disability discharge requests for a borrower who had been determined by the VA to be unemployable due to a service-connected disability.

-Revised policy adds the separate standards for processing total and permanent disability loan discharge requests for a borrower who had been determined by the VA to be unemployable due to a service-connected condition.
+Revised policy adds the separate standards for processing total and permanent disability discharge requests for a borrower who had been determined by the VA to be unemployable due to a service-connected disability.